PostgREST/postgrest-docs/docs/install.rst

     heroku addons:attach ${HEROKU_PG_DB_NAME} --credential api_user -a ${YOUR_APP_NAME}

-5. Connect to the Postgres database and create some sample data:
+5. Connect to the PostgreSQL database and create some sample data:

   .. code-block:: bash